sureshdurga/seniorproject2015/EmmanuelandBen.md

 First glance, looks like you have not done anything yet, but since everything is going to change, I am hoping that you will be able to complete a lot more.
 For this presentation and the amount of work shown I can give you a #C

+#6/17/2015

+##POA done?

+Architectture has been tweaked?
+Ongoing process.

+##POA?
+1. Ben is going to continue workig on the architecture
+2. Emmanuel is going to work on the main menu